ruby-git/ruby-git/README.md

 including branching and merging, object inspection and manipulation, history, patch generation and more.

+Get started by obtaining a repository object by:

+* opening an existing working copy with [Git.open](https://rubydoc.info/gems/git/Git#open-class_method)
+* initializing a new repository with [Git.init](https://rubydoc.info/gems/git/Git#init-class_method)
+* cloning a repository with [Git.clone](https://rubydoc.info/gems/git/Git#clone-class_method)

+Methods that can be called on a repository object are documented in [Git::Base](https://rubydoc.info/gems/git/Git/Base)

 ## v2.0.0 pre-release

 git 2.0.0 is available as a pre-release version for testing!
 Please give it a try.